Assisted reproductive technology

 - Read the stories from members of our community.

-NCT01558544: Cryopreservation of Ovarian Tissue.
-The study hopes to contribute to the development of technologies of ovarian tissue freezing-thawing the preserve fertility.
-The study is open to women who will undergo treatment or surgery for cancer or women with an inherited mutation who are considering undergoing risk-reducing surgery.
+- NCT01558544: Cryopreservation of Ovarian Tissue.
+This study hopes to contribute to the development of technologies for freezing and thawing ovarian tissue to preserve fertility.
+The study is open to women who will undergo treatment or surgery for cancer or women with an who are considering undergoing risk-reducing surgery.